 The steel industry has traditionally been a big contributor to global CO2 emissions, but current developments indicate that this may become a thing of the past.
-As a joint initiative, the Institute for Sustainable Process Technology (ISPT) together with Dow, Tata Steel, ArcelorMittal, TNO.ECN and Ghent University, are joining forces to develop a circular carbon chain with the steel industry.
-They aim to do this while greening grid-supplied electricity at the same time.
-This system integration project, titled Steel2Chemicals (S2C), is based on high-end technology and will be kicked off in the Netherlands and Belgium.
+Our new system integration project Steel2Chemicals is a joint initiative to develop a circular carbon chain with the steel industry.
+Steel2Chemicals (S2C) is based on high-end technology and will be kicked off in the Netherlands and Belgium.

 Although the Benelux steel industry is very efficient, they still contribute much to worldwide CO2 emission.
 The S2C project therefore aims to valorize Carbon-Monoxide (CO) produced in the steel-making processes of ArcelorMittal and Tata Steel.
 Currently, CO is used for energy-generation and it thus produces CO2.
 The investigation is essentially focused on a reaction between renewable hydrogen (H2) and CO to produce synthetic naphtha.
 This will be evaluated as feedstock for the Dow steam cracker in Terneuzen, which produces chemical building blocks for a host of chemical products.

 The chemical conversion of CO from sources such as blast furnaces provides several major technological challenges.
 Primarily, the gas also contains a lot of inert CO2 and N2.
 This will impact the conversion of CO, the subsequent products separation and size of the required facilities.
 Next to that, steel gas contains several impurities, that could affect the catalysts that convert CO.
 And then there is a challenge concerning the operational fluctuations related to the blast furnace operations, testing the robustness of the CO conversion process.